 When asked how he got into this situation, Floyd simply said, “I just bought too much stuff.”

-According to Equifax, Albertans have the highest average debt load in all of Canada, sitting around $27,000.
+According to the most recent Equifax report from March 2022, Albertans have the highest average debt load in all of Canada, sitting around $25,000.
 Most people wait until it’s too late, but Floyd didn’t want to let it get that far.